willvousden/rwgps-sync/README.md

 faster when there's nothing to do 🙂

 Each time it runs, it rebuilds a new version of the index from the RWGPS route list endpoint and compares it with the cached index.
-Any outdated routes are re-downloaded, while orphans are purged.
+Any outdated routes are re-downloaded, while orphan routes (that no longer exist in the RWGPS account) are purged.

 When the index is up-to-date, no additional requests are made, and the script runs in just a few seconds (as long as it takes to fetch the route list).